 What To Eat in Lisbon

-Lisbon, the country’s capital, is a great city to sample a range of Portuguese food from all corners of the coastal nation.
-Must try foods in Lisbon include local specialties that originated on its cobblestone streets as well as Portuguese dishes from other regions and cities such as the Douro, Alentejo and the Algarve.
+Lisbon, Portugal’s capital, is a great city to sample a range of food from all corners of the coastal nation.
+Must try food in Lisbon include local specialties that originated on its cobblestone streets as well as Portuguese dishes from other regions and cities such as the Douro, Alentejo and the Algarve.

-Lisbon is a city where you can dine at snack bars for two euros or blow your wad at Michelin starred restaurants.
+Lisbon is a city where you can dine at snack bars for two euros, drink specialty coffee or blow your wad at Michelin starred restaurants.
 We suggest you eat your way through the city and start with the following ten Lisbon food favorites:

 1. Pastéis de Nata

 Popular around the world (especially in former Portuguese colonies like Macau and Mozambique), Pastéis de Nata are eggy custard tarts notable for their bright yellow color and creamy texture.
 Monks invented Pastéis de Nata in Belém centuries ago, but they’re as relevant today as they were when crafty clergymen concocted the heavenly Portuguese desserts.

 Caramelization makes the top of Pastéis de Nata dark brown to almost burnt, but the color does not negatively impact the flavor.
 Though we’ve eaten duds in cities around the world, we’ve never had a Pastel de Nata in Lisbon that was less than wonderful.

 Each shop’s Natas have super slight, unique differences in flavor and texture.
 If you’re savvy with your time, you can taste a range of Lisbon custard tarts and find your personal favorite.

 Read our Lisbon Pastel de Nata Guide with 10 awesome spots to eat Pasteis de Natas in Lisbon.